Financial Aid Office (FAO)

-Reconsideration of Financial Aid Eligibility: Your eligibility for financial aid is determined based on your family’s financial circumstances in 2018.
-If these financial circumstances have changed significantly for 2019, your eligibility for financial aid for the 2020-2021 academic year may be re-evaluated.
+Reconsideration of Financial Aid Eligibility: Your eligibility for financial aid is determined based on your family’s financial circumstances in 2021.
+If these financial circumstances have changed significantly since 2021, your eligibility for financial aid for the 2023-2024 academic year may be re-evaluated.
 Special circumstances taken into consideration for significant financial changes include loss of employment by a parent or spouse, death of a parent or spouse, loss of benefits, large medical expenses, private school tuition, and divorce or separation.
 Keep in mind that increased aid can be offered only if funds are available.
 Contact the Financial Aid Office for more details if needed.

 Change of Status: Your financial aid award is based on information reported to us about your program of study, state residency, dependency status, educational benefits and whether you will live on or off campus during the school year.
 If the information is incorrect, you must notify the Financial Aid Office of the changes.
 If a change in your status results in reduced eligibility for aid, you may be required to repay all or a portion of funds already disbursed to you.